 Smart solar garden lighting ideas offer a sustainable and decorative way to light your outdoor space.
 Helping you to make the most of your garden after sundown, solar garden lighting ideas will create a cozy and welcoming area for you to relax on a late summer evening.

-Positioned correctly, well planned outdoor lighting ideas can showcase standout trees and plants, turn patios into extra rooms at night and illuminate dark borders.
+As with all outdoor lighting ideas, well positioned illumination can turn patios into extra rooms, illuminate dark borders and corners and illuminate key features such as trees or sculptures.
 Solar garden security lighting can also help keep your garden safe.

 Solar garden lighting ideas

 Why design a garden with solar lights?
 It's a no-brainer.
 Solar power has transformed backyard lighting ideas.
 Not only can the fittings be cable-free, but they cost nothing to run and can be moved around whenever you choose.

 Powered by specially designed batteries which store energy from the sun during the day, they automatically switch on at dusk, providing a soft glow for several hours at night.
 It’s a good idea to position the solar cells in a sunny spot, to get the best charge during the day.
 If you're still unsure of where to start, make sure you know how to install garden lighting before you begin.